input-output-hk/haskell.nix/docs/tutorials/pkg-map.md

   — for `build-tool-depends`, `frameworks`, `extra-libraries`, etc.

   Each name can be mapped to:
-  1. A single package from nixkpgs.
+  1. A single package from nixpkgs.
   2. `null` — eliminates the dependency
   3. A list of packages — sometimes needed for dependencies such as `X11`.